-Workers at Kim Bartmann restaurants went unpaid after closures
+Workers at Kim Bartmann restaurants in Minneapolis went unpaid after closures

 "Liquor licenses went unpaid, staff schedules were being cut without any communication and management positions were not being filled after turnover, leaving the management of individual restaurants to us, minimum wage workers," the petition said.

+Joe Hunt, a cook at Tiny Diner, said he wasn't included in Bartmann's e-mail and learned through another employee that he wouldn't be paid.
+This missed paycheck is his second, he said.

+"The one week's check, combined with the bounced check from last year, combined with the fact that there's no work for the foreseeable future, means bills probably aren't going to get paid," Hunt said.
-In her email, Bartmann said she applied for unemployment and encouraged her employees to do the same.

-“I’m hoping that when we re-open, our sales will be strong and we can all get back to work,” she wrote.
-“I’m literally begging you to stick with us; your job will be there when we re-open.”
+In her e-mail, Bartmann said she applied for unemployment and encouraged her employees to do the same.
+"I'm hoping that when we reopen, our sales will be strong and we can all get back to work," she wrote.

 Though serving and bartending at Tiny Diner was her only job, Lee said she has no plans to return.
+"I will not work for her again," she said.